 Most men look at wine as a fruity drink.
 Those men would be wrong.
 Wine comes in as many forms as beer does, and women love it.
 The Mans Guide to Wine will teach you the basics of wine and maybe the next time you get that second date; you can woo appropriately with your cultured knowledge one of the oldest forms of alcohol in the world.

+Our guide to wine starts with some important history.
 The wine drink has been dated back to 7000 BC in China.
 In fact, it is one of the oldest forms of consumable alcohol in the world, second only to mead.
 From the first records of wine in China to the first winery in Armenia, wine is also one of the most popular beverage choices across the globe.

 What to Expect

 Well, this finishes up part one of the Mans Guide to Wine.
 Next time we’ll get into regional wine, with an emphasis on New Mexico.
 If you have a region you want to read more about, or if you have anything else you’d like to know more about, let us know by commenting.